 A viewshed analysis was undertaken for the site making use of NASA SRTM 30m Digital Elevation Model data.
-The Offset value for the Roan 1 PV Solar Facility was set above ground to represent the approximate height of the proposed development as reflected in the table below.
+The Offset value for the Roan 2 PV Solar Facility was set above ground to represent the approximate height of the proposed development as reflected in the table below.

-Table 12: Proposed Project Heights Table
+Table 12: Proposed Project Heights Table i ioposcu 1 10/000 ricigino Tuble

-Proposed Activity Approx. Height (m) Terrain Model Extent Roan 1 PV Solar Facility 3.5m 24km
+Proposed Activity Approx. Height (m) Terrain Model Extent Roan 2 PV Solar Facility 3.5m 24km

-As can be viewed in Figure 21 on the previous page, the viewshed is mainly east-west oriented in shape and contained by the north and east by raised terrain after the 6km distance.
+As can be viewed in Figure 19 on the previous page, the viewshed is mainly east-west oriented in shape and contained by the north and east by raised terrain after the 6km distance.
 Some expansion to the east is depicted but unlikely to take place due to the wooded vegetation coverage in this area.
 Views to the south area predominately restricted at the 1km distance due to raised ground.
-Due to the relatively contained viewshed of the project which is mainly contained to the Foreground/ Mid Ground areas (6km), the Zone of Visual Influence is rated Medium for the Roan PV 1 and Medium to High for the combined viewshed with Roan PV2.
+Due to the relatively contained viewshed of the project which is mainly contained to the Foreground/ Mid Ground areas (6km), the Zone of Visual Influence is rated Medium.

 From a cumulative perspective, the combined viewsheds of the two proposed Roan PV projects is likely to dominate the local landscape character within the 3km to 6km distance buffer from the project areas.
-This has relevance from the Renosterberg Safari & Farm ecotourism venture as both sides of the mountain will be subject to PV landscape changes.
+This has relevance from the Renosterberg Safari & Farm eco-tourism venture as both sides of the mountain will be subject to PV landscape changes.
 For the lower lying farm related receptors, the combined views of the two projects will be limited in that the Renosterberg effectively separates the viewsheds, resulting in less dominating perception of landscape change away from the rural agriculture.

 To reduce the 'wrap-around' effect experience for the Renosterberg Safari receptors, it is recommended that the eastern accommodation view is retained as rural farmlands so as to enable the current rural farming/ thornveld landscape character as seen from this locality.
-This would need to included as a specific project mitigation.
+This is a visual mitigation requirement for the Roan 1 PV.